stakater-archive/StakaterCloudDocs-Archived/content/sre/alerting/workload-application-alerts.md

-# Customer workload alerting (>=4.7)
+# Internal Alerting - Customer workload alerting (>=4.7)

 App Agility Platform provides seperate alerting for customer workloads that offer individual configuration for each new application a customer defines.

 Having alerts for your new application go through following points:
-- Application with a `ServiceMonitor/PodMonitor`
+1. Application with a `ServiceMonitor/PodMonitor`
-- Enabling workload monitoring for your namespace.
+2. Enabling workload monitoring for your namespace.
-- `AlertmanagerConfig` for adding the alertmanager config specific to the app
+3. `AlertmanagerConfig` for adding the alertmanager config specific to the app
-- `PrometheusRule` for firing an alert
+4. `PrometheusRule` for firing an alert

 **Note:** Cluster needs to be on version greater than or equal to 4.7